jovigb/ip_ua_detector/README.md

-# ip_ua_detector
+# ip_ua_parser

 ---
-parser ip or ua into json form by http protocal
+parser ip or ua into json form by http protocal base on nodejs

 ## Dependent